jasondonnellya/easy-nuxt/README.md

 Currently Supported: Bulma, Strapi.

-## Warnings:
+## Warnings

-!
-Documentation for easy-nuxt is not ready.
+- Documentation for easy-nuxt is not ready.
-!
-Installation for easy-nuxt is not quite ready and I advise against hacking together an installation due to future migration issues
+- Installation for easy-nuxt is not quite ready and I advise against hacking together an installation due to future migration issues.
-!
-Easy Nuxt is not a production ready package and is only in testing.
+- Easy Nuxt is not a production ready package and is only in testing.

 ##Easy Nuxt API